-If the bill is enacted with the same provisions as was approved by the Assembly, volunteer rescue squads and fire companies may desire to alter their Standard Operating Procedures to designate appropriate procedures that would allow for the volunteer emergency responder to obtain a copy of the incident report and obtain a certification from the incident commander or crew chief.
-Officers of volunteer rescue squads and fire companies should remember that, even though not currently stated in the bill, all protected health information contained within an incident report should be removed before a volunteer emergency responder provides his or her employer with a copy of such report.
+Volunteer emergency responders, volunteer rescue squads and fire companies, and New Jersey employers should take certain steps to prepare to comply with the Emergency Responders Employment Protection Act.
+Volunteer rescue squads and fire companies may desire to alter their Standard Operating Procedures (or Standard Operating Guidelines) to designate appropriate procedures that would allow for the volunteer emergency responder to obtain a copy of the incident report and obtain a certification from the incident commander or crew chief.
+Officers of volunteer rescue squads and fire companies should remember that, even though not stated in the Act, all protected health information contained within an incident report should be removed before a volunteer emergency responder provides his or her employer with a copy of such report.
 Even if the regulations regarding protected health information promulgated under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") do not apply to a specific volunteer agency, the unauthorized disclosure of confidential patient information by New Jersey Emergency Medical Technicians is prohibited under N.J.A.C.
 8:40A-10.2(b)(8).

-Employers, including all paid Emergency Medical Services agencies and paid fire departments, should be prepared to implement appropriate policies to ensure that supervisors do not take adverse employment actions against volunteer emergency responders who miss time from work due to the rendering of emergency services.
-Volunteer emergency responders who live in New Jersey but are employed outside of the state should be aware that they may not be protected if the bill is enacted into law.
+All New Jersey employers should be prepared to implement appropriate policies to ensure that supervisors do not take adverse employment actions against volunteer emergency responders who miss time from work due to the rendering of emergency services.
+Paid Emergency Medical Services and paid fire departments, whose employees may also be volunteer emergency responders, should be particularly cognizant of the requirements under the Emergency Responders Employment Protection Act.
+Volunteer emergency responders who live in New Jersey but are employed outside of the state should be aware that they may not be protected under the Act.